Skip to content

 Inflammation and the Immune System

 Inflammation is a result of the immune system going into overdrive to deal with the crisis of pathogenic attack (pathogens preferring low pH cellular conditions), and in the process produces swelling or phlegm in various places.
 When the body is dehydrated it also starts to get squeezed via the cardiovascular system and muscles to conserve water loss.
-The brain tells the kidneys to hold back more sodium so as to pool up more water and alleviate dehydration of cells.
+The brain tells the kidneys to hold back more sodium so as to pool up more water and alleviate dehydration of cells, and shows up as oedema.
+For the body to release the excess water and waste products we need more magnesium water charge.

 Recommended Amount of Ionic Magnesium: